akanix42/meteor-css-modules/README.md

     styles: styles
 });
 ```
+### :local and :global
+All class names and animation names are scoped locally by default.
+Meaning that they are expanded to be prefixed for safe usage with other CSS-files.
+Sometimes you may need to reference some global class within the css-specifications.

+`:global` switches to global scope for the current selector resp. identifier. `:global(.xxx)` resp. `@keyframes :global(xxx)` declares the stuff in brackets in the global scope.

+Similar `:local` and `:local(...)` for local scope.

+If the selector is switched into global mode, global mode is also activated for the rules. (this allows to make `animation: abc;` local)

+Example:s
+`.localA :global .global-b .global-c :local(.localD.localE) .global-d`

+    .myButton {
+        /* any css */
+    }

+    .myButton :global(.fa) {
+        /* any css */
+    }

 ## PostCSS Plugins
 Any PostCSS plugins can be used (as long they don't conflict with the CSS modules core plugins); the following PostCSS plugins are the core CSS modules plugins and therefore used by default: